renierperez/stateful-aiagent/README.md

 -   **Brain:** Vertex AI (Gemini 2.5 Pro) with Google Search Grounding for reasoning and content generation.
 -   **Memory:** Cloud Firestore with Vector Search for semantic deduplication and persistence.
 -   **Action:** Cloud Run Jobs for serverless, scheduled execution.
+-   **ADK Refactoring:** The agent has been refactored using the Google Agent Development Kit (ADK) for better modularity and tool-calling capabilities.
 -   **Security:** Secret Manager for secure credential management.

 ## Deployment Guide for GCP Architects